Travel resources: the best travel tips and tricks

 8. Deciding not to book in advance.
 Don’t get me wrong, I love the freedom that “winging” a trip gives me.
 But I always book at least the first night.
 I want to have an address when entering a new country, and a bed secured for the night.
 If you’re traveling during high season, this is no longer optional.
 If you don’t book in advance, there’s a big chance you’ll end up sleeping in a bench, or in a super overpriced room.
 Same goes for attractions that are likely to sell out.
 Booking in advance will also save you the headache of queuing to get tickets.
 I learnt this after spending 4 hours in line for Galleria degli Uffizi in Florence.
 Seeing how people bypassed me and went inside in 5 minutes wasn’t even close to a highlight in my trip.
 When I went to the Vatican museums I knew better, so I booked a skip the line ticket.
 I was the one bypassing the huge queue.
 It felt sooo nice!

 9. Look for the comfort of home.
 When in Rome, do as Romans do.
 They don’t go to McDonald’s, so neither should you.
 Look for local food, attend local events, talk to local people.
-Staying in a bubble won’t allow you to be part of the culture of your destination, so get out of your hotel room, ditch the tour group, and embrace the customs and traditions of the place.
+Staying in a bubble won’t allow you to be part of the culture of your destination, so get out of your hotel room, don´t always opt for a tour group, and embrace the customs and traditions of the place.
 A great way to do this is to use platforms like Meet Up or Couchsurfing hangouts.

 10. Sleep through your alarm.
 There are many reasons why you could miss a flight or ride, but oversleeping shouldn’t be one of them.
 Set 2 alarms.
 3 if needed.